-Kent State University is proud to offer a collaborative and rewarding online learning environment that’s brought to you by our esteemed practitioner faculty, who are dedicated to delivering the best possible learning experience to help you advance your career.
+Kent State University is proud to offer a collaborative and rewarding online learning environment that is brought to you by our award-winning practitioner faculty,1 who are dedicated to delivering the best possible learning experience to help you advance your career.

 Christine A. Hudak, Ph.D., RN-BC, CPHIMS, FHIMSS, is a professor and the director of the health informatics program in The School of Information at Kent State University.
 She is also a contributing interdisciplinary faculty member in the School of Digital Sciences.
 She has more than 30 years of experience in healthcare informatics, including teaching, instructional development, systems analysis, systems implementation and data analysis.